Learning Ukulele with Curt

 • Be Able to Perform in Low Light: There might be a case where there is great stage lighting, and it will enhance your performance but be difficult to see your music, instruments, or even the audience.

 • DO NOT Noodle Between Songs: There is a great studio trick to rehearsing your part right before going live.
 Visualize your instrument and move your fingers over your thumb, mimicking what you're trying to recall.
+Sing the first line, verse in your head to get the tempo and feel for the song.

 • Listen to the Host: Wait until the sound man tells you it's OK to plug in or unplug.
 They need to prep the PA before it is safe to unplug.
-We've all heard those loud pops on stage—that is what it typically is.
-Save our ears.
+We've all heard those loud pops on stage—that is what it typically is — save our ears.

 • Don't Apologize: or announce any mistakes in advance or after.
 Open mics are a place to tryout new material.
 The audience is on your side, for the most part.
 Open-Mics are the place to try out new material or test what you're currently working on.